Military hotels in Bengaluru: History

+The origins of the term are not clearly known, but it is assumed that they were originally run by or for families associated with the army.
+Shivaji Military Hotel is one of the oldest military hotels in the city, having been established in 1924.

 Cuisine

 Military hotels in Bangalore serve mainly non-vegetarian foods, but they generally don't serve beef and pork.
-Some of the commonly served food items are biryani, mutton chaap, keema, chicken items, ragi mudde.<ref name="Boot camp biryani.
+Some of the commonly served food items are biryani, mutton chaap, keema, chicken, and ragi mudde.<ref name="Boot camp biryani.

 Hotels

 Some of the notable military hotels in Bangalore are: